lsst-dm/dmtn-038/index.rst

 flexibility than the analytic models used in fitting.
 On the other hand, translated deblend templates will be limited by the quality of the coadd and their inability to account for proper motions.

-..
-[1]
-   In * Photo*, this template was determined from symmetry arguments and a number of heuristics; a full description of how we plan to generate templates in LSST is beyond the scope of this paper.